PreviousErik/Unity_Console/README.md

 ```

 The commands supports basic variables, such as int, float, string, and similar.
-How these are added and utilized is simply adding them in the lambda, and the console will figure the rest out, exmaple:
+How these are added and utilized is simply adding them in the lambda, and the console will figure the rest out, example:

 ```
 (string name, int age) =>